openmopac/openmopac.github.io/content/guides/basics.md

 ### FORCE

-This keyword causes MOPAC to calculate vibrational modes and frequencies using isotropically averaged atomic masses.
+This keyword causes MOPAC to calculate vibrational modes and frequencies using isotopically averaged atomic masses.

 ### POLAR